 Project |01 Male African elephants

 We know much less about male elephants than females, yet males could be more at risk from being involved in human-elephant conflict such as crop raiding.
-Watch this space for more project info as I return to working on African elephants (my first project with elephants was with Save the Elephants in Kenya).
+Watch this space for more publications!
 I'll be using all the ecological, behavioural and statistical knowledge I've gleaned and my awesome professional network to try to make more theoretical evolutionary ideas work for elephant conservation.

 And more projects still to come.

 I'm working on how anthropogenic and environmental stressors can affect elephant survival, reproduction and body size.
 I'm collaborating with Dr. Janine Brown of the Smithsonian Institute and Chatchote Thitaram of Chiang Mai University on endocrine analysis.

 See the Myanmar Timber Elephant Project page for more details.
 I'm indebted to Myanma Timber Enterprise for access to the data and sites.

 Project |03 Stress and welfare